cuba/PiuPiu/README.md

 #### `then` callback

 This callback transforms the `response` type to another type.
+This operation is done on a background queue so heavy operations won't lock your main queue.

+**WARNING**: You should avoid calling self in this callback .
+Use it solely for transforming the future.

 ```swift
 dispatcher.future(from: request).then({ response -> Post in